SoCXin/doc/docs/arm/migration.rst

 To avoid unrelated issues to the PlatformIO Core, we decided to drop support for Python 2 and 3.5. **The minimum supported version for PlatformIO Core 5.0 is Python 3.6.**

-If you use :ref:`pioide`, it already comes with the built-in compatible Python 3 interpreter.
+If you use :ref:`espressif_esp32`, it already comes with the built-in compatible Python 3 interpreter.
 You do not need to do any extra steps.
 If you see a warning message that your local PlatformIO Core installation uses incompatible Python, please do the next steps: